 |Caran D'ache Neopastel (Set of 96)||

 |Cray-Pas Specialist Assorted Colors Oil Pastel Set||

 1. Sennelier Oil Pastels Set of 24 ‒ Best Quality Oil Pastels

 Sennelier Oil Pastels are one of the go-to sets in the world of oil pastels.
 You might feel a bit uneasy about only receiving 24 colors considering how much money you have to fork over, but once you open the box, you’ll be mesmerized by how bright each pastel is.

 There is a high concentration of pigment in each pastel which makes them a breeze to work with.
 The application is incredibly smooth and the texture of the sticks is buttery soft and a little glassy.
 It almost feels like you’re using lipstick to paint.

 Blending and layering are quite convenient and the pastels also work well for creating glazing effects.
-Aside from that, it’s super easy to use them in combination with other paints, acrylics, watercolors, or soft pastels.
+Aside from that, it’s super easy to use them in combination with other media: acrylics paint, watercolors, or soft pastels.
 You could step up your creativity and use these to paint on other surfaces as well such as wood, glass, or metal.

 The box features a minimalistic design on the cover giving it a simple yet classic feel.
 Inside, the sticks have their own slots in a black foam cushion to keep them safe.

 Artists love the Sennelier oil pastels and with good reason.
 The quality is impeccable which makes them the crème de la crème of oil pastels.
 They would probably be a great investment for your collection.